 - (a) Term of Office.
-All elected officials shall hold their respective offices for a term of four (4) years, as set forth below.
-The term of office for the elected members of the Board of Education is set forth in §4(§b)(3), below, and, in Chapter IX of this Charter. - (1) Transition Provision Pertaining to Members of the Council Elected At-Large on the Tuesday after the first Monday in November 2011.
-Commencing on January 1, 2012 the members of the Council elected at-large on the Tuesday after the first Monday in November shall hold office for a term of two years. - (2) Transition Provision Pertaining to Members of the Council Elected At-Large on the Tuesday after the first Monday in November 2013.
+All elected officials shall hold their respective offices for a term of four (4) years commencing on the 1st day of January following the election, as set forth below.
+The term of office for the elected members of the Board of Education is set forth in §4(b)(3), below, and, in Chapter IX of this Charter. - (1) Transition Provision Pertaining to Members of the Council Elected by District on the Tuesday after the first Monday in November 2011.
+Commencing on January 1, 2012 and quadrennially thereafter, the members of the Council elected by District on the Tuesday after the first Monday in November (as well as the Mayor, City Treasurer and Constables) shall hold office for a term of four years. - (2) Transition Provision Pertaining to Members of the Council Elected At-Large on the Tuesday after the first Monday in November 2011.
+Commencing on January 1, 2012 the members of the Council elected at-large on the Tuesday after the first Monday in November shall hold office for a term of two years. - (3) Transition Provision Pertaining to Members of the Council Elected At-Large on the Tuesday after the first Monday in November 2013.
 Commencing on January 1, 2014 and quadrennially thereafter, the members of the Council elected at-large on the Tuesday after the first Monday in November shall hold office for a term of four years.